ROYAL AIR FORCE COSFORD

 A new online application form is also available, to be completed online and then printed and posted with your membership fee.
 The online form is “smart” in that it will display the appropriate membership fee as the form is completed.
 Those joining after 1 October pay half the normal membership fee.

-This newsletter is published on the RAFARS website every month.
+This newsletter is published on the RAFARS website every month by the Webmaster Gary G0DNI.

 Please send all submissions for the newsletter to Newsdesk@rafars.org